0skar0/raspberry-cluster/README.md

     kubectl create -f https://raw.githubusercontent.com/apprenda/blinkt-k8s-controller/master/kubernetes/blinkt-k8s-controller-rbac.yaml
     ```

-    Role Based Acces Control (RBAC) policies specify which kubernetes API calls can be made, in which namespaces by which users or service accounts.
-This allows for fine grained access control of kubernetes resouces.
+    Role Based Access Control (RBAC) policies specify which kubernetes API calls can be made, in which namespaces by which users or service accounts.
+This allows for fine grained access control of kubernetes resources.

     To show the status of the pods in the cluster, the blinkt pods must be allowed to read pod status from the API.